2014 Commencement and Honors Convocation Exercises

 Will graduates be individually recognized?

-having each graduate's name read while she/he walks across the stage to receive a congratulatory handshake from the President and/or other university
+Yes, we will continue the well-established tradition of having each graduate's name read while he or she walks across the stage to receive a congratulatory handshake from the president and/or other university officials.

 How long will each ceremony last?

-participating graduates.
-It is anticipated that each ceremony will last from two to three hours.
+The length of each ceremony will depend on the number of participating graduates.
+It is anticipated that each ceremony will last between two and three hours.

-graduates must stay throughout the entire ceremony and must remain seated unless otherwise directed by faculty marshals.
+Out of respect for all participants, graduates must stay throughout the entire ceremony and must remain seated unless otherwise directed by faculty marshals.